limits-to-arbitrage/random-finance-posts/README.md

 # Random Finance Posts
 This is a place to store random finance posts whenever I get to them.
 So far:
 * [Duration of a growing perpetuity](duration-growing-perpetuity.ipynb): Quick note on the derivation of the duration of a growing perpetuity.
-* [Trading strategy breakeven answer](breakeven_question.ipynb): Answer to a Twitter question posed by a senior quant analyst regarding a hypothetical trading strategy's breakeven win percentage: if a strategy wins $x$% or loses $y$%, what win percentage is assumed if expecting to break even?
+* [Trading strategy breakeven answer](breakeven_question.ipynb): Answer to a Twitter question posed by a senior quant analyst regarding a hypothetical trading strategy's breakeven win percentage: if a strategy wins $W$% or loses $L$%, what win percentage is assumed if expecting to break even?

 If this gets lengthier, I'll make an index.